joostkremers/visual-fill-column/README.md

 Note that Emacs won’t vertically split a window (i.e., into two side-by-side windows) that has wide margins.
 As a result, displaying buffers such as `*Help*` buffers, `*Completion*` buffers, etc., won’t split a window vertically, even if there appears to be enough space for a vertical split.
 This is not problematic, but it may be undesirable.
 To remedy this, you can set the option `split-window-preferred-function` to `visual-fill-column-split-window-sensibly`.
 This function first unsets the margins and then calls `split-window-sensibly` to do the actual splitting.

+The width of the margins is adjusted for the text size.
+However, interactive adjustments (e.g., with `text-size-adjust`) cannot be detected by `visual-fill-column-mode`, therefore if you adjust the text size while `visual-fill-column-mode` is active, the margins won't be adjusted.
+To remedy this, you can force a redisplay, e.g., by switching buffers, splitting and unsplitting the window or calling `redraw-display`.

+Alternatively, you can advise the function `text-size-adjust` (or whatever function you use to adjust the text size) with the function `visual-fill-column-adjust-window`:

+    (advice-add 'text-scale-adjust :after
+      #'visual-fill-column-adjust-window)

 ## Options ##